 The original quarterly, Pre- & Perinatal Psychology Journal, was founded and edited by Thomas Verny, M.D. in the Spring of 1985.
 Beginning with volume 12(1), Fall, 1997 the title was changed to Journal of Prenatal and Perinatal Psychology and Health reflecting the Association's change of name.
 The Association owns and publishes the Journal and seeks leading-edge articles in the field of prenatal and perinatal psychology and health.
 The Editor welcomes original papers on the psychological aspects of very early parenting, pregnancy, prenatal bonding and communication, childbirth, psychological factors in birth complications, birth losses and grief, adoption, the primal origins of health, birth and violence, the healing of birth trauma, and contrasting psychological experiences of birth in other cultures.
 The Journal is a benefit of membership and may be purchased by individuals, libraries and other institutions by annual subscription from the APPPAH office.
 Beginning with the Fall issue in 2009 the Journal has also be available in an electronic edition.
-To propose or to submit an article please contact the email@example.com.
+To propose or to submit an article please contact email@example.com.

 The APPPAH Website, Birthpsychology.com was founded in 1996 by David B. Chamberlain, Editor, and Edward Goldberg, Webmaster.
 The number of persons visiting the website has steadily increased so that in 2009 we are receiving visits from 1,300 computers daily from over 100 countries.
 The purpose of the website is to share with the world the life-changing discoveries being made in the growing field of prenatal and perinatal psychology.
 The site is a unique and compact treasury of information about all activities of the Association.
 The website is a gift from the members of the Association for Prenatal and Perinatal Psychology and Health.
 Please lend your support!

 APPPAH is a California public-benefit educational corporation, under Section 501(c)(3) of the revenue code and is exempt from state and federal taxes.
-The ten directors of the Association are elected by vote of the membership at each Conference.
+The directors of the Association are elected by vote of the membership.
 Directors then elect a President, Vice-President, Secretary, and Treasurer.
-Directors hold office for one year and may be nominated for reelection.
+Directors hold office for three years and may be re-elected to one additional three-year term.